-- (1) Class participation and engagement including attendance, participation in online polling, constructive engagement in class discussions (35%) - (2) A 35-40 page (double-spaced) team paper assignment whose grade constitutes 45% of the course grade but is divided into individual (35%) and group (10%) assignments as follows a.
-Individual assignments (each team member completes ONE of the following which counts for 35% of that team member's course grade) - i.
-A ~8 page + exhibits stakeholder and/or issue mapping assignment that compares two possible strategies (if team 5 or 6 people, two team members can submit separate analyses of different strategies) - ii.
-A $\sim$ 8 page + exhibits financial valuation or business case assignment that compares two possible strategies (if team 5 or 6 people, two team members can submit separate analyses of different strategies) - iii.
-A ~8 page discussion and analysis of personal trust-building for one or more strategies - iv.
-A ~8 page discussion and analysis of openness elements for one or more strategies - b.
-Group evaluation (the team collectively submits each of the following which together count for 10% of each team member's course grade) - i.
-A 3-5 page paper proposal (5%) - ii.
-A final paper submission that includes an introduction and conclusion as well as integrates and extends the prior submissions and responds to feedback received (5% but can be distributed unevenly across team members based on the relative strength of their revised -component) - (3) Team (Randomly assigned teams of 3-4 members) simulation score (10%) - (4) Two peer reviews of individual assignments (2 $\times$ 5% = 10%)
+- (1) Class participation and engagement including attendance, participation in online polling, constructive engagement in class discussions (35%) - (2) A 35-40 page (double-spaced) team paper assignment whose grade constitutes 45% of the course grade but is divided into individual (35%) and group (10%) assignments as follows i.
+A ~8 page + exhibits stakeholder and/or issue mapping assignment that compares two possible strategies (if team 5 or 6 people, two team members can submit separate analyses of different strategies)

+ii.
+A \sim 8 page + exhibits financial valuation or business case assignment that compares two possible strategies (if team 5 or 6 people, two team members can submit separate analyses of different strategies)

+iii.
+A \sim 8 page discussion and analysis of personal trust-building for one or more strategies iv.
+A ~8 page discussion and analysis of openness elements for one or more strategies b.
+Group evaluation (the team collectively submits each of the following which together count for 10% of each team member's course grade)

+i.
+A 3-5 page paper proposal (5%)

+ii.
+A final paper submission that includes an introduction and conclusion as well as integrates and extends the prior submissions and responds to feedback received (5% but can be distributed unevenly across team members based on the relative strength of their revised -component)

+- (3) Team (Randomly assigned teams of 3-4 members) simulation score (10%) - (4) Two peer reviews of individual assignments $(2 \times 5\% = 10\%)$